opensearch-project/documentation-website/_security/multi-tenancy/mt-agg-view.md

 In this first experimental phase of development, there are some limitations that should be observed before enabling the feature and using it in a test environment:

 * The feature can only be used in a new cluster.
-At this time, the feature is not suported by clusters already in use.
+At this time, the feature is not supported by clusters already in use.
 * Also, the feature should be used only in a test environment, not in production.
 * Finally, once the feature has been enabled and used in a test cluster, the feature cannot be disabled for the cluster.
-Disabling the feature once it has been used to work with tenants and saved objects can result in the loss of saved objects and have an impact on tenant-to-tenant functionality.
+Disabling the feature once it has been used to work with tenants and saved objects can result in the loss of saved objects and can have an impact on tenant-to-tenant functionality.
+This can occur when disabling the feature in any one of three ways: disabling the aggregate view feature with the [feature flag](#enabling-aggregate-view-for-saved-objects); disabling multi-tenancy with the traditional [multi-tenancy configuration]({{site.url}}{{site.baseurl}}/security/multi-tenancy/multi-tenancy-config/) setting; or disabling multi-tenancy with [dynamic configuration]({{site.url}}{{site.baseurl}}/security/multi-tenancy/dynamic-config/) settings.

 These limitations will be addressed in upcoming releases.